 - Stay informed.
 The CDC website is a reliable source for information: https://www.cdc.gov/coronavirus/2019-ncov/faq.html

 - Stay home if you are sick.
 If you have an upcoming WIC appointment, call or text us to reschedule.
 You may also be eligible to complete your appointment online at wiconlineeducation.org to have your benefits loaded to your card from home.

 - Wash your hands often with soap and water for at least 20 seconds.

-There is no specific treatment for coronavirus.
+There is no specific treatment or vaccine for COVID-19 at this time.
 Most infected people will recover on their own.

 As COVID-19 is new, this is an evolving situation and we will continue to provide updates as they become available.

 Learn more about COVID-19 here: https://www.cdc.gov/coronavirus/2019-ncov/faq.html

 Here is a quick reference guide about what you need to know about the novel (new) Coronavirus: